nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160_gs.rst

    After the SIM card is activated, you are redirected to the Add LTE Device window.
    Leave the browser window open and continue with the next step before you enter the information on this window.

+.. nrf_cloud_connection_end

-#.
-Punch out the nano-SIM from the SIM card and plug it into the SIM card holder on the nRF9160 DK.
+5. Punch out the nano-SIM from the SIM card and plug it into the SIM card holder on the nRF9160 DK.
 #. **Optional:** If you want to test the optional GPS functionality and you have an external GPS antenna for your nRF9160 DK, attach it to connector **J2** to the left of the LTE antenna.
    See `nRF9160 DK GPS`_ for more information.
 #.
 Connect the nRF9160 DK to the computer with a USB cable and turn it on, or reset the device if it is already turned on.